obaid8712/python-challenge/README.md

 # python-challenge
 # Python Data Analysis Project PyBank
-Pybank is a real world problem.
+PyBank is a real world problem.
 A Kirkland Purified water manufacturer company wants to analyzed his own data set to find out the maximum change of profit and loss time.
 The company CEO secretly made a analytic team to analysis following issues before anual conference with key member of company.

 * The total number of months included in the dataset
 * The net total amount of "Profit/Losses" over the entire period